 Examples of technological crises include:

 Sometimes, an outage is out of a business’s control but they can take actions to mitigate their effect.
 They can secure their systems, regularly sweep for viruses and keep their software up to date.
 Having a cybersecurity disaster recovery plan can also speed up the time it takes to get back to normal.
-To help you cover the costs of these types of technological crises, you may want to take out cyber insurance.
+Consider purchasing cyber insurance to offset financial losses from technology failures.
 [Related article: Understanding Data Breach vs. Cyber Liability Insurance]

 Two million Americans are victims of “nonfatal” violence at work, leading to around 1,000 homicides, according to the Department of Justice.
 This intimidation and harassment can come from coworkers or members of the public.
 Violence doesn’t always have to be physical either ─ many times it can be verbal abuse.
 Exposure to violence in the workplace negatively impacts the safety, morale and productivity of your employees.